philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 To make matters worse, traditional computer science principles like the separation of concerns, which have long been a part of server-side development, rarely get discussed when it comes to front-end code.

 In this article I'll talk about how I've learned to decouple my HTML, CSS, and JavaScript.
-From my experience and the experience of people I know, the best ways to accomplish this are far from obvious and often counter-intuitive.
+From my experience and the experience of people I know, the best ways to accomplish this are far from obvious, often counter-intuitive, and sometimes go against much of the so-called "best-practices" out there.

 ## The Goal